openharmony/docs/en/application-dev/internationalization/intl-guidelines.md

    ```

 4. Obtain attributes of the **RelativeTimeFormat** object.<br>
-   The **resolvedOptions** method of **RelativeTimeFormat** returns an object that contains all related attributes and values of the **RelativeTimeFormat** object.
+   Call the **resolvedOptions** method to obtain attributes of the **RelativeTimeFormat** object.
+This method will return an array that contains all attributes and values of the object.
 For a full list of attributes, see [ RelativeTimeFormatResolvedOptions](../reference/apis/js-apis-intl.md).

    ```
    var options = numberFormat.resolvedOptions();